Hope (2026 film): Development

 Writer and director Na Hong-jin was reportedly originally collaborating on the project with Alfonso Cuarón.
 It is Na Hong-jin's first since The Wailing in 2016.
 He has described how the film developed from an idea he had in 2017 or 2018 of a single image that came to him whilst eating in a restaurant.
-It is produced by Forged Films with Plus M Entertainment distributing internationally and UTA Independent Film Group and Plus M distributing in North America.
-Cinematography is by Hong Kyung-pyo who also collaborated on The Wailing.
+It is produced by Forged Films, with Plus M Entertainment handling international sales.
+Cinematography is by Hong Kyung-pyo who previously collaborated with Na on The Wailing.
 The budget for the film was reportedly higher than any previous Korean film.

 Casting

-The cast includes Hwang Jung-min, Zo In-sung, Jung Ho-yeon, Uhm Tae-goo and Lee Kyu-hyung, as well as Michael Fassbender and Alicia Vikander, who use the English-language in the film.
+The main cast includes Hwang Jung-min, Zo In-sung, Hoyeon, as well as Alicia Vikander and Michael Fassbender, who do not speak Korean in the film.
 It marks the first on-screen collaboration for real-life married couple Vikander and Fassbender since the 2016 film The Light Between Oceans.
-In April 2023, Cameron Britton and Taylor Russell joined the cast.
+In April 2023, Taylor Russell and Cameron Britton joined the main cast.
+The final cast includes Eum Moon-suk, Lee Sang-hee, and Im Hyun-sik in supporting roles.
+Although Um Tae-goo and Lee Kyu-hyung were initially reported to be cast in May 2023, they do not appear in the final production and are absent from all official promotional materials and release credits.